xDinomode/Dinosaurscode/_posts/2016-06-26-nodejs-express-tutorial.md

 **http.CreateServer** returns a new instance of [http.Server](https://nodejs.org/dist/latest-v4.x/docs/api/http.html#http_class_http_server) and is used to create a TCP or local server.

-**server.listen** starts a local socket server listening for connections on the given path.
+**httpServer.listen** starts a local socket server listening for connections on the given path.

 ### EXPRESS